P0430 Code: Meaning, Symptoms, Causes, Fixes, And Repair Cost

 car spark plugs

-In some instances, the Check Engine Light is the first and sometimes the only sign of something wrong.
+In some cases, the Check Engine Light is the initial and sometimes the sole indication of something wrong.

 First, rule out misfires and other forms of ineffective combustion.
 Checking your spark plugs for soot residue is an excellent way to tell what’s what.
 Get a mechanic’s assistance to do a pressure test and review the basic engine components.